aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 - **Snapshot must include global state**
   Ensure the snapshot was restored with `include_global_state: true`.
-If it was restored without the global state, the ISM policy assignments are not be available in the cluster metadata, and the script fails to reapply the policies.
+If it was restored without the global state, the ISM policy assignments are not available in the cluster metadata, and the script fails to reapply the policies.

 - **Script can only be run once**